Skip to content

 Church History Library

 The Church History Library mainly serves as a preservation site and research center for historical journals, manuscripts, photographs, audio and video recordings and more.
 Admission is free, and access to the library’s reading room and materials are available by appointment.
 The library provides the public with access to an assortment of collections for individual and academic research, and you can also view digitized items online.
-If you’re not in the mood for personal research, the library also hosts an ongoing exhibit called Foundations of Faith, showcasing priceless records from the Church’s history.
+The library also hosts an ongoing exhibit called Foundations of Faith, showcasing priceless records from the Church’s history.

 Salt Lake Tabernacle